The Salaf’s Secret to Knowledge: Action Over Debate

 A simple principle to follow: If you learn something, act upon it first.

 • Learned some adhkar?
-Memorize it and recite it regularly.
+Memorise it and recite it regularly.

 • Learned about halal and haram?
 Make sure your own actions are in line before teaching others.